pryv/dev-site/source/guides/webhooks.md

 Webhooks are a reliable system for real time streaming and push notifications to external services as your users' data is created and modified.

-The Pryv.io webhooks allow to automatically push subscriber data to your app whenever a certain event occurs and ensures that the data you are using in any process or algorithms of your app is up-to-date.
+The Pryv.io webhooks allow to automatically push subscriber data to your service whenever a certain event occurs and ensures that the data you are using in any process or algorithms of your service is up-to-date.

 ## Pryv.io Webhooks